 How you can meet Rae Dunn, the Fresno-born artist behind the sought-after pottery line

-In certain artistic circles (and many a Pintrest board, no doubt) Rae Dunn is a dominant force.
+In certain artistic circles (and many a Pinterest board, no doubt) Rae Dunn is a dominant force.

 The Bullard High School graduate is known for creating a line of super-sought-after pottery home good influenced by the Japanese wabi-sabi aesthetic.
 These are simple, off-white pieces, adorned with lettering, such as mugs that read “coffee,” or “early bird” or “super mom.”